State Discretization for Continuous-State MDPs in Infectious Disease Control: Problem Setup

 With the original system $f(\mathbf{X}_t,\pi_t)$ and state space $\mathcal{X}$, we aim to find the discretized state space $\bar{\mathcal{X}}$ and the transition matrices $P$ that approximate well the original system in that it gives a similar objective value $V_t( \bar{\mathbf{X}}_t)$, trajectories $\{\bar{\mathbf{X}}_t\}$ given $\{\pi_0,...,\pi_{N-1}\}$, and a small optimality gap.
 In order to do this, we need to find a suitable $G$ and map from $\bar{f}(\bar{\mathbf{X}}_t,\pi_t,G)$ to $P$.

 We focus on approximating the original system by establishing an appropriate discretization approach.
-An effective discretization method should consist of a small number of discretized states that consider intervention effects.
+For a discretization method to be effective, it should provide accurate estimates for regions of the state space that are more frequently visited, where these frequencies are influenced by which interventions are implemented.
 To do this efficiently, the discretized states should be capable of providing higher precision in areas where the state space is more likely to be visited.
 This can lead to a better approximation of the true disease dynamics and can thus result in a more accurate MDP solution.

 Given the function $f(\mathbf{X}_t,\pi_t)$, the initial state, the time horizon, and a sequence of policies $\{\pi_0,...,\pi_{N-1}\}$, we can calculate a trajectory $\{\mathbf{X}_t\}$.
 Subsequently, we require a state discretization $G$ that ensures the discretized trajectory $\{\bar{\mathbf{X}}_t\}$ closely approximates $\{\mathbf{X}_t\}$ for various initial states and policies.
 Therefore, our objective is to minimize the distance between the true trajectory and trajectory from the discretized model over all samples $\theta=(\mathbf{X}_0,\{\pi_0,...,\pi_{N-1}\})\in\Theta$, all policy intervention scenarios $\pi_t$, and all time, i.e., minimizing $\sum_{\theta\in \Theta}\sum_{t=1}^N ||\mathbf{X}_t-\Bar{\mathbf{X}}_t||_2 \mid \theta$.
 Given a sequence of policy intervention $\{\pi_0,...,\pi_{N-1}\}$ and an initial state $\mathbf{X}_0$, we compute the true trajectory using $f(\mathbf{X}_t,\pi_t)$.
 We use $\bar{f}(\bar{\mathbf{X}}_t,\pi_t,G)$ to compute the trajectory from the discretization space matrix $\bar{\mathcal{X}}$.